 The other panels are monitors used to display a vast amount of information, see Appendix A - Monitor panels full description and Appendix B - Complete command list for a comprehensive description of their content and a list of all the commands available for the operatorInput (they can be inserted in schedules as well).

-Use escsConsole for the data quicklook and retrieval (see dedicated sections), for the generation of schedules using basie and for tools as DS9 or FV.
-Login credentials are specific to each project, you will connect via ssh as follows, using a terminal shell (you can take advantage of the different virtual desktops, in order not to crowd the system desktop):
+A second machine is used for data retrieval (see dedicated sections), for the generation of schedules using basie and for tools such as DS9 or FV.
+Login credentials are specific to each project.
+While working on the observing machine, you can connect to the projects machine via ssh using a terminal shell (you can take advantage of the different virtual desktops, in order not to crowd the system desktop):

 in your home you can find the following folders, whose names are self-explanatory: